Who or what is Trinity House?

 The Corporation of Trinity House is the UK's largest endowed maritime charity, donating over £4m annually.
 The funds are raised through rents generated from land bequeathed to the Corporation as well as through the hiring out of the charity's magnificent headquarters on Tower Hill for all manner of events from grand weddings and receptions to discreet meetings.

-How is the lighthouse service funded?
+How is the General Lighthouse Authority funded?